 If your child has Special Educational Needs and Disability (SEND), adequate provision for them must be made for them at their school.
 When parents are unhappy with a decision made on their child’s behalf by their Local Authority, they have the right to appeal to the SEND Tribunal.

-For free legal advice get in touch with our Education Solicitors and SEN Lawyers.
+For free legal advice get in touch with our Education Lawyers.

 The SEND Tribunal Appeal Process

 Local Authority Decision Letter